catseye/ALPACA/doc/ALPACA.markdown

     `and`, `or,` or `xor`, which have their usual meanings
 *   a parenthesized boolean expression (to change precedence rules.)

+Please refer to the grammar for the associativeness and precedence of the boolean operators.

 A state comparison is an expression consisting of a state referent and another state referent.
 It evaluates to true if the two state referents refer to the same state.